-I believe getting eye is sharp focus is the most important aspect in the bird photography.
-Read the article 5 steps to get bird’s eye in tack sharp focus to know more.
+I believe getting an eye in sharp focus is the most important aspect in bird photography.
+Read the article 5 steps to get bird’s eye in tack-sharp focus to know more.

 6. Avoid Overexposed Backgrounds

-Sometimes, you can make some creative images with background completely white, but generally it should be avoided.
+Sometimes, you can make some creative images with the background completely white, but generally, it should be avoided.

 Review your photograph in the LCD monitor or check the histogram.
-Use high-light indicator feature in your Camera to see if there are overexposed backgrounds.
+Use the Highlight indicator feature in your Camera to see if there are overexposed backgrounds.
 You can compensate for the overexposure by using exposure compensation.

 7. Avoid Overexposed and Underexposed parts on Bird’s body

-If parts of the bird’s body is overexposed, then it will loose the details which can be much worse compared to loosing details in the background.
+If parts of the bird’s body are overexposed, then it will lose the details which can be much worse compared to losing details in the background.
 It generally depends on how much of the body part is overexposed and most importantly, which part of the body is overexposed.
-Even if the overexposed portion is small but it is in the face, then image becomes unusable.
+Even if the overexposed portion is small but it is in the face, then the image becomes unusable.

 Always try to use front lighting so that you get the entire body lit properly, which means Sun should be behind you.

 Contrary to this is the backlighting photography or silhouettes where most of the bird’s body is in shadow.
 Backlit bird photographs will yield creative results if done properly.